 The Key Terms & Conditions

-- The credit card used in the transaction will be billed immediately upon purchase.
+- Credit card will be billed immediately upon purchase.

 The full terms and conditions can be found on the promotion page.